 To start I went to Amour Vert (Green Love in French).
 They have a lovely boutique with styles that appeal to my aesthetic and their sustainable principles are solid.
 Their tagline: Amour Vert means GREEN LOVE in french but it also means American Jobs, non toxic dyes, sensuous fabrics and innovative techniques and above all enduring style.

 A total sidetrack was into Lush, a beauty and skin care boutique based in England.
 The first thing you notice, is the lack of packaging which is not accidental.
 They are very focused on reducing waste and the waste that comes from packaging.
-I also found out there are 3 of these stores in the Phoenix area!

 Note: Please know that I am not working with any of these companies or stores and was not asked to endorse or mention any of the products in this post.
 All opinions here are my own.